nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Troubleshooting: Client Isn’t Receiving Group Policies Properly.md

 4. Return to the domain controller (DC01) and within Group Policy Management ensure the GPO is "Enabled" and "Enforced".
 ![DC enabled/enforced](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-11%20102731.png)

-When in a lab environment, you can return to the CLIENT01 PC and force a GPO update and see the applied policies in cmd with -
+5. When in a lab environment, you can return to the CLIENT01 PC and force a GPO update and verify the policies were applied in cmd with -
 ```
 gpupdate /force
 gpresults /r